 - Try to sell as many products as you can by adopting the cross-selling approach.

-- Make your customers happy by adding more value to their purchase with upselling.
+- Make your customers happy by adding more value to their purchases with upselling.

 - Simplify the checkout page step-by-step to increase sales.

 - Offer rewards to the customers for spending their valuable time and money.

 - Remind your customers the fact that the discounted price will not last forever.

 - Always stay in touch with your affiliates to promote your products and campaigns to the best of their abilities.